SophieTiger/fitness-recipes/README.md

   After googling and serching for answers I wrapped my comments.js code in a DOMContentLoaded event listener to make sure that code runs only after the HTML document has been completely loaded and parsed, and all scripts (including Bootstrap) are ready to use.
 - Number of likes not changing on the recipe detail page when clicking the heart-like button.
   - Searching and googling for answers gave me the idea to implement Optimistic updates that should provide a smooth user experience, and error handling that ensures that the UI stays in sync with the server state.
+- Message that is displayed when liking/unliking recipes is still shown on other pages after clicked down by the user on the recipe details page.
+  - Solution: implement a solution that clears the message after it's displayed via AJAX.
+Modify Javascript and View, add a new view to clear messages and a new url to display the new view.
+This approach ensures that the messages are displayed immediately via AJAX and then cleared from Django's message storage, preventing them from appearing on subsequent page loads.

 ## Credits

 - https://django-taggit.readthedocs.io/en/latest/getting_started.html, taggit
 - https://dev.to/radualexandrub/how-to-add-like-unlike-button-to-your-django-blog-5gkg, likes
 - I think therefore I blog Walkthrough project.
 A big help when starting to build this project, and a huge inspiration for the structure.
+- Tutor support has helped me a lot on the way and special thanks to Oisin, Recebecca and Holly.
+- My mentor Spencer Bariball is always the best support and makes sure that I follow through, truly appriciate his valuable feedback.

 - Recipes:
   - https://www.myprotein.com/